Samuel L. Jackson: Upcoming projects

-He is set to produce a live-action film adaptation of Afro Samurai, and will play the role of Sho'nuff in a remake of The Last Dragon.
-He is set to reprise his MCU role as Nick Fury in the upcoming Disney+ series Secret Invasion, and in The Marvels, the sequel to Captain Marvel.
+Jackson is set to produce a live-action film adaptation of Afro Samurai, and will play the role of Sho'nuff in a remake of The Last Dragon.
+He is also appeared opposite Pierce Brosnan in The Unholy Trinity.

+Filming began for Last Meals in late November 2023.

+On June 5, 2025 it was announced that NOLA King, a spin-off series of Tulsa King set in New Orleans, was in the works at Paramount+ and would star Jackson in a similar role as the mobster character Slyvester Stallone plays in Tulsa King.
+Jackson's character will be introduced in the upcoming 3rd season of Tulsa King which is currently in production.

 Other appearances

-He's known for his extensive voice roles including Whiplash in Turbo (2013), the title character of the anime series Afro Samurai (2007), and Frank Tenpenny in the video game Grand Theft Auto: San Andreas (2004).
+Jackson is known for his extensive voice roles including Whiplash in Turbo (2013), the title character of the anime series Afro Samurai (2007), and Frank Tenpenny in the video game Grand Theft Auto: San Andreas (2004).
 He also narrated the acclaimed documentary I Am Not Your Negro (2016).

 In addition to films, Jackson also appeared in several television shows, a video game, music videos, as well as audiobooks.
 Jackson had a small part in the Public Enemy music video for "911 Is a Joke".
 Jackson voiced several television show characters, including the lead role in the anime series, Afro Samurai, in addition to a recurring part as the voice of Gin Rummy in several episodes of the animated series The Boondocks.
-He was in the Pilot for Ghostwriter.
+He was in the pilot for Ghostwriter.
 He guest-starred as himself in an episode of the BBC/HBO sitcom Extras.
 He voiced the main antagonist, Officer Frank Tenpenny, in the video game Grand Theft Auto: San Andreas.
 Jackson also hosted a variety of awards shows.
 He has hosted the MTV Movie Awards (1998), the ESPYs (1999, 2001, 2002, and 2009), and the Spike TV Video Game Awards (2005, 2006, 2007, and 2012).
 In November 2006, he provided the voice of God for The Bible Experience, the New Testament audiobook version of the Bible.
 He was given the lead role because producers believed his deep, authoritative voice would best fit the role.
 He also recorded the Audible.com audiobook of Go the Fuck to Sleep.
 For the Atlanta Falcons' 2010 season, Jackson portrayed Rev. Sultan in the Falcons "Rise Up" commercial.

-He also appeared in the Capital One cash-back credit card commercials.
-Jackson too appeared in a Sky Broadband Shield commercial, Sky UK’s broadband service as Nick Fury to promote Captain America: The Winter Soldier.
-He also played Nick Fury in an ad for the video game Marvel Snap.
-Jackson released a song about social justice with KRS-One, Sticky Fingaz, Mad Lion & Talib Kweli about violence in America called "I Can't Breathe" which were the last words said by Eric Garner.
+Jackson appeared in the Capital One cash-back credit card commercials, and he also appeared in a Sky Broadband Shield commercial, Sky UK's broadband service as Nick Fury to promote Captain America: The Winter Soldier.
+Additionally, he played Nick Fury in an ad for the video game Marvel Snap.
+Jackson released a song about social justice with KRS-One, Sticky Fingaz, Mad Lion and Talib Kweli about violence in America called "I Can't Breathe", which were the last words said by Eric Garner.

+Jackson was a special guest in Kendrick Lamar's Super Bowl LIX halftime show portraying "Uncle Sam".